Mátyás Mervay, M.A., M.Phil.

 Email: linda.erker@univie.ac.at

-As a permanent fellow of GLORE and as post-doctoral researcher she focuses on migration of scholars from Austria to South America between 1930 und 1970 (especially to Argentina and Chile).
+As a permanent fellow of GLORE and as post-doctoral researcher she focuses on migration of scholars from Austria to South America between 1930 und 1970.

 Her research and teaching interests include: